Certified Journal to the Self Facilitator, Expressive Writing Coach & Writer

 A journaler for more than four decades, Michelle has used writing to help guide her through difficult life situations and document her life.
 She enjoys working with people across the life span, particularly women facing life transitions, and the Chicago-area seniors for whom she has led groups on life-story writing and co-coordinated pen pal programs with middle school and high school students.

-Michelle is scheduled to enroll in the Master of Science in Counseling program at National Louis University in the fall of 2020.
+Michelle is currently pursuing a Master of Science in Counseling at National Louis University.

 For Your Information:

 - The Wall Street Journal explains how "expressive writing" can relieve stress and boost health.